jegelstaff/formulize-mcp/README.md

 ### Second, configure your AI assistant

 Things are changing fast in the world of MCP.
-In the future, this local MCP server won't even be necessary, we hope.
-Microsoft wants to own the configuration of this on Windows by building it all into the OS.
+In the future, this local MCP server may not even be necessary.
+We hope it becomes easy to connect AI assistants directly to remote Formulize instances.
+Microsoft wants to own the configuration of all this on Windows by building it all into the OS.
 We'll see how that goes.
+Everyone is trying to stake their claim.

-For now, here's some examples of .json files that will allow different AI assistants to use this local MCP server:
+In the meantime, you have to configure each AI assistant individually.
+Here's some examples of .json files that will allow different AI assistants to use this local MCP server, with no installation required:

 #### Claude Desktop